Treatment Center Setting

-Linda, an employee here, indicated that she had no concerns about the quality of care here: “All clients say they may have been to a different rehab but this is the best one they have been to.”
+L.F., an employee at this facility, indicated that she had no concerns about the quality of care: “All clients say they may have been to a different rehab but this is the best one they have been to.”
 She awarded five- out of five-star ratings for the experience of the addiction staff and the overall quality of care.

 Treatment costs vary depending on the length of stay.
-Sunflower Wellness Retreat accepts all private insurance including Blue Cross Blue Shield, Humana, Aetna, Cigna and Coventry.
-For those without insurance who need to pay for the treatment themselves, Sunflower Wellness Retreat has scholarships available to help with the cost.
+Sunflower Wellness Retreat accepts all major private insurance plans including Blue Cross Blue Shield, Humana, Aetna, Cigna and Coventry.
+For those without insurance or choose to self-pay, Sunflower Wellness Retreat has scholarships available to help with the cost.

 User ReviewsReview this Center